bruvellu/cephalic-furrow/3-text/furrow.md

 # Acknowledgments

 We thank all current and former LoPaTs for the discussions and support during this project.
-Akanksha Jain and Vladimir Ulman for initial help with cartographic projections, Giulia Serafini for help with fly crosses, Anaïs Bailles for constructive feedback, and Michaela Burkon and Pavel Mejstrik for technical support.
+Akanksha Jain and Vladimir Ulman for initial help with cartographic projections.
+Giulia Serafini for the help with fly crosses.
+Anaïs Bailles for constructive feedback.
+Michaela Burkon and Pavel Mejstrik for technical support.
-Jan Brugués and Keisuke Ishihara for the laser ablation setup, the MPI-CBG Light Microscopy Facility and Computer Services Facility for the ample support, and Sven Ssykor and Cornelia Maas for help with fly stocks.
+Jan Brugués and Keisuke Ishihara for the laser ablation setup.
+MPI-CBG’s Light Microscopy Facility and Computer Services Facility for the ample assistance with data acquisition and processing.
+Sven Ssykor and Cornelia Maas for the support with fly stocks.
-Radim Zidek for essential help in construct design.
+Radim Žídek for essential help in construct design.
 Steffen Lemke and Yu-Chiun Wang for cephalic furrow discussions and sharing unpublished data.
 The Lemke Lab for the generous help in setting up the *Clogmia* cultures.
 Freddy Frischknecht and Miriam Reinig for enabling and supporting the collection of *Anopheles* embryos.